-1. If two loaded dice each have the property that 2 or 4 is three times as likely to appears as 1, 3, 5, or 6 on each roll.
+1. If two loaded dice each have the property yjsy 2 or 4 is there times as likely to appears as 1, 3, 5, or 6 on each roll.
 When two such dice are rolled, the probability of obtaining a total of 7 is p, then value of [1/p] is, where [x] represents the greatest integer less than or eugal to x.

-2. An urn contains 3 red balls and n white balls.
+2. An urn contains three red balls and n white balls.
 Mr. A draws two balls together from the urn.
-The probability that they have the same color is 1/2 Mr. B. Draws one balls form the urn, notes its color and replaces it.
+The probability that they have the same color is 1/2.
+Mr.B draws one ball from the urn, notes its color and rplaces it.
 He then draws a second ball from the urn and finds that both balls have the same color is 5/8.
-The possible value of n is (a)9 b.
-6 c.
-5 d.
-1
+The value of n is .